All day, Monday 19 Jun 2017 - Wednesday 21 Jun 2017

 Please note only those awarded bursaries or funded by the ESRC will be eligible to attend.
 If you are not ESRC funded then any places booked will be provisional until the award of a bursary is confirmed.

 - Once you have registered, you will be sent a final programme and reading list.
-There is an expectation that students will complete the reading list in advance of attending the event.
+There is an expectation that you will complete the reading list in advance of attending the event.

-- Delegates are asked to submit by email a one side page of A4 summary description of their research project by Friday 26 May to firstname.lastname@example.org
+- Delegates should submit by email a one side page of A4 summary description of your research project by Friday 26 May to email@example.com

 Deadline for bookings